 Undergoing surgical treatment may be a difficult and demanding experience.
 It is common for people to want to look and feel their best after surgery, and makeup can be a powerful tool in achieving this goal.
 However, post-surgery skin can be sensitive and delicate, and it is important to take special care when applying makeup.
 In this article, we will discuss some tips for a successful makeup application post-surgery.

 One of the most important things to remember when it comes to post-surgery makeup application is to wait for the right time.
 Depending on the type of surgery you have had, your doctor may advise you to wait a certain amount of time before applying makeup.
 This is to allow your skin to heal and to reduce the risk of infection or irritation.
 Follow your doctor’s instructions closely and don’t rush the process.

 Before applying makeup, it is important to start with a clean canvas.
-Use a gentle cleanser to remove any dirt or oil from your face, and follow up with a moisturizer to hydrate your skin.
+Use a moderate purifier to dispose of dust or oil out of your face, then practice a moisturizer to hydrate your skin.
 If you have any stitches or scarring, be sure to avoid applying products directly onto those areas.

 When it comes to post-surgery makeup application, it is important to choose the right products.
 Look for makeup that is gentle and non-irritating, and avoid anything that contains fragrances or other potentially irritating ingredients.
 Stick to lightweight, breathable formulas that won’t clog your pores or weigh down your skin.

 Post-surgery skin can be sensitive and delicate, so it is important to be gentle when applying makeup.
 Use a light touch and avoid rubbing or tugging at your skin.
 Consider using a beauty sponge or brush to apply your makeup, as these tools can help to distribute product evenly without pulling or stretching your skin.